 Goods in transit are valued at cost Net realizable value is the estimated selling price in the ordinary

-course of business, less estimated costs of completion to make the
+course of business, less estimated costs of completion to make the sale.

-Product warranty costs are determined using reasonable estimates based on costs incurred in
+Product warranty and return costs are determined using reasonable estimates based on costs incurred in

 the past and are provided for in the year sale is made.
 These includes free replacements, breakages, returns

 (h) Excise Duty

 Excise duty is accounted for at the point of manufacture of goods and accordingly, is considered for

 valuation of finished goods stock lying in the factory and branches and as on the Balance Sheet date.

 (i) Revenue recognition

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the

 company and the revenue can be reliably measured.
 Revenue from sale of goods including traded and

 manufactured products is recognized upon passage of title to the customers, in accordance with the Sale of

 Goods Act, 1930.
 The Company collects Sales taxes / Value added Taxes (VAT) on behalf of the Government and,

 therefore, these are not economic benefits flowing to the Company.
 Hence they are excluded from Revenue.

 rate applicable and is stated at gross.
 Export incentives are accounted on accrual basis.